 "DR-CAFTA eliminates virtually all tariff barriers in a $33 billion trade market," says John McIntyre, executive director of GT CIBER.
 "Countless new business opportunities will arise from this agreement."

 According to the U.S. Chamber of Commerce, America already exports $15.7 billion in products to Central America and the Dominican Republic - more than the United States sells to India, Indonesia, and Russia combined.
 While 80 percent of Central American and Dominican products have entered the U.S. market duty free, U.S. exports to the DR-CAFTA countries have faced substantial tariffs.
 President Bush signed the proclamation to begin implementing DR-CAFTA February 28.

-The forum is designed for business decision-makers; export, marketing and operations managers; strategic business planners; legal practitioners; consultants; and academics with a special interest in the region.
+The Global Business Forum is designed for business decision-makers; export, marketing and operations managers; strategic business planners; legal practitioners; consultants; and academics with a special interest in the region.
 "We suggest sending a team of executives to the forum because pursuing international markets affects the entire company," McIntyre says.

 Salvador Stadthagen, Nicaragua's ambassador to the United States, will deliver the forum's keynote address at a luncheon event from 12:15-2 PM.
 During the forum's Candid Industry Panels, experts will discuss proven strategies for outsourcing, exporting, joint venturing, manufacturing, and providing services in DR-CAFTA countries.